whatupfoo/final-capstone/README.md

 ## Overview
 This project aims to develop a CI/CD pipeline for microservices applications with blue/green deployment.
 The CI step includes a simple linter, and the CD steps include:
-- Pushing the built Docker container(s) to the Docker repository (you can use AWS ECR, create your own custom Registry within your cluster, or another 3rd party Docker repository) ; and
+- Pushing the built Docker container(s) to the Docker repository
-- Deploying these Docker container(s) to a small Kubernetes cluster.
-For your Kubernetes cluster you can either use AWS Kubernetes as a Service, or build your own Kubernetes cluster.
-To deploy your Kubernetes cluster, use either Ansible or Cloudformation.
-Preferably, run these from within Jenkins as an independent pipeline.
+- Deploying these Docker container(s) to a small Kubernetes cluster using AWS Kubernetes cluster
+- Building these steps in Jenkins pipeline

 ## Steps
 <details>
 <summary>Click to expand</summary>

-- Ubuntu 18.04
+- EC2 Instance with Ubuntu 18.04
-- Install jenkins & plugins
+- Install Jenkins & plugins
 ```
 Jenkins plugins: